-- Proposed Location: Cutler Park near Library.
-Away from Effigy Mound. - Concrete Slab with additional concrete support down to the frost line.
-See rendering for details on size. - Lighting: none.
-Budget does not allow for lighting. - For installing the sculpture (digging and concrete), SHARP Literacy would like to work with contractors from the Waukesha Parks Dept's DBE List. - For unveiling the sculpture, SHARP Literacy would like to work with the community organizations such as the Waukesha Library, Voces de la Frontera and La Casa de Esperanza on an unveiling ceremony that involves the community.
+- Proposed Location: Frame Park - Concrete Slab with additional concrete support down to the frost line.
+See rendering for details on size.
+Contractor to use hydro excavation to eliminate the possibility of damaging the lines during excavation. - Lighting: none.
+Budget does not allow for lighting.
+(The City will provide power if SHARP Literacy chooses to light the piece) - For installing the sculpture (digging and concrete), SHARP Literacy would like to work with contractors from the Waukesha Parks Dept's DBE List. - For unveiling the sculpture, SHARP Literacy would like to work with the community organizations such as the Waukesha Library, Voces de la Frontera and La Casa de Esperanza on an unveiling ceremony that involves the community.